bitcoin-s/bitcoin-s/docs/crypto/crypto-intro.md

 ## Elliptic Curve Keys and Functions

 `ECKey.scala` contains types `ECPublicKey` and `ECPrivateKey` which represent private and public keys for the secp256k1 curve (used by Bitcoin).
+There also exists `SchnorrPublicKey` and `SchnorrNonce` that can be used for doing BIP 340 compatible Schnorr signatures.

-These keys also implement functions for using them to create and verify `ECDigitalSignature`s and `ECPrivateKey` implements the [`Sign` interface](sign.md).
+These keys also implement functions for using them to create and verify `ECDigitalSignature`s, `SchnorrDigitalSignatures`, and `ECPrivateKey` implements the [`Sign` interface](sign.md).
 Note that all sensitive information (such as private keys) extends the `MaskToString` interface which overrides the `toString` method to mask the actual result unless `toStringSensitive` is explicitly called.
 This is done to avoid accidentally logging keys.

 Utility functions for signatures (such as checking for or flipping to low s) can be found in `DERSignatureUtil`.